United Nations Committee on the Peaceful Uses of Outer Space: History

 The UN's interest in the peaceful uses of outer space was first expressed in 1957, soon after the launching of the first Sputnik.
 Its main concern was that space should be used for peaceful purposes and that the benefits from space activities be shared by all nations.
 Thus, on 13 December 1958, the General Assembly created an ad hoc Committee on the Peaceful Uses of Outer Space composed of 18 members who were tasked with reporting to the Assembly about the activities and resources of the UN, its specialized agencies and other international bodies relating to the peaceful uses of outer space.

 The next year, on 12 December 1959, the ad hoc committee was established as a permanent body by the General Assembly with its membership being further increased to 24.
-It retained the same mission of its predecessor – to review international cooperation in the peaceful uses of outer space.
+It retained the same mission as its predecessor – to review international cooperation in the peaceful uses of outer space.

 As the subsequent Space Race between the United States and the Soviet Union heightened, the international community quickly became concerned that space could be used for military purposes.
 As a result of disagreements between the US and the USSR, the committee did not meet again until March 1962 after the General Assembly compelled it to via Resolution 1721 (XVI).
 The committee's two subcommittees also met in May and June to discuss scientific, technical and legal questions.
 These subcommittees were in unanimity with respect to various scientific and technical questions while failing to come to an agreement on legal questions.

 Resolution 1721 also further cemented the committee's role in preserving space for peaceful purposes.
 It stated that international law and the UN Charter applied in outer space and directed the committee to study and report on legal problems arising from space exploration.
 It directed all states to inform the committee of all launches into space for the UN's public registry.
 It directed the committee to keep close contact with governmental and non-governmental organizations concerned with space matters, as well as to act as an exchange of information relating to space activities.
 Finally, it directed the committee to review reports of the World Meteorological Organization and the International Telecommunication Union in regard to outer space activities relating to weather research and analysis and telecommunication and to submit its comments and recommendations on these reports to the Economic and Social Council and the General Assembly.
 Thus the committee aimed to prevent space from becoming a new frontier for conflict.
 This gave the committee the unique position of acting as a platform for maintaining outer space for peaceful purposes at the international level.

 The United Nations Office for Outer Space Affairs (UNOOSA) has acted as the secretariat to the committee since its creation in 1958.
 It also provides secretariat services to the committee's subcommittees.
 All documents related to the committee and its subcommittees are published by UNOOSA.